 Once your images have been added to a Pano2VR project, the next step would be to prepare them for viewing, linking and outputting.

-Pano2VR can use the data that is already embedded in the image, like GPS, Exif and leveling information.
+Pano2VR can use the data that is already embedded in the image, like GPS, Exif, and leveling information.
 But, sometimes some or all of these are missing.
-If you want to build a tour, you’ll need location data.
+If you want to build a tour, you may need location data.
 If you want your one-shot pictures to not wobble when they spin, you’ll need to make sure they’re level.

 First, you might want to adjust the default view for your images.
 This is the angle that the panorama opens up to – the first thing you’ll see.

-If your images are taken with a one-shot camera (Theta, MiSphere, Insta360 One, etc.), you might find your horizons to be slanted.
+If your images are taken with a one-shot camera (Theta, GoPro Max, Insta360 One, etc.), you might find your horizons to be slanted.
 Fix horizons in the Viewer.

 You can add metadata to the images, like time and date or copyright.
 This data can be used in the skin or even in the outputted HTML page.